ebi-gene-expression-group/atlas-anndata/README.md

 ```
 make_bundle_from_anndata --anndata-file atlas_anndata/data/bundles/E-MTAB-6077/E-MTAB-6077.project.h5ad E-MTAB-6077 init
 ```

+(note: we would supply `--droplet` at this stage for a droplet experiment).

 This will create a starting bundle, by default in the current directory (see `--bundle-dir`), including a starting version of the bundle configuration and a copy of the annData file which we will eventually customise and distribute: